BlendedFeelings/software/python/global-interpreter-lock-gil.md

 5. **Alternative Implementations**: Some implementations of Python, such as Jython (Python for the Java Virtual Machine) and IronPython (Python for the .NET framework), do not have a GIL.
 Each thread can execute in parallel without the need for a GIL because these environments have their own garbage collectors that are designed to be thread-safe.

 6. **Efforts to Remove the GIL**: There have been various efforts to remove the GIL from CPython or to replace it with a more granular locking mechanism.
 However, these efforts have often led to reduced single-threaded performance or increased complexity.
-As of my knowledge cutoff date in April 2023, CPython still has the GIL.

 It's important to note that the GIL is specific to the CPython implementation of Python.
 Other implementations may not have a GIL and may handle concurrency differently.